gbougakov/rooster/README.md

 ```

 This data is publically available on the KU Leuven website, so there should be no privacy concerns.
 However, if you are a teacher and you do not want your name to be displayed, please let me know at [rooster@gbgk.me](mailto:rooster@gbgk.me) and I will remove it

+## Handling Special Lecture Keywords

+Rooster now includes a feature to handle special lecture keywords like 'practical lecture' and 'tutorial'.
+When these keywords are found in the event summary, the corresponding text is added in parentheses to the subject name.

+### Example

+If the event is a practical lecture on microeconomics, the name will be modified as follows:

+- Original: "Microeconomics for Business practical lecture"
+- Modified: "Microeconomics for Business (Practice)"

+Similarly, for tutorials:

+- Original: "Microeconomics for Business tutorial"
+- Modified: "Microeconomics for Business (Tutorial)"